-COVID-19 has had a severe and negative impact on the Chinese and the global economy since 2020.
-Even before the outbreak of the COVID-19, the global macroeconomic environment was facing numerous challenges.
-The growth of the Chinese economy had already been slowing since 2010.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies which had been adopted by the central banks and financial authorities of some of the world's leading economies, including problems that may arise from the unwinding of those policies.
-Recently, the Russia-Ukraine conflict has caused, and continues to intensify, significant geopolitical tensions in Europe and across the world.
-This conflict and the imposition of broad economic sanctions on Russia could raise energy prices and disrupt global markets.
-Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
-There have also been concerns about the relationship between China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
-In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
+COVID-19 had a severe and negative impact on the Chinese and the global economy from 2020 through 2022, and the global macroeconomic environment still faces numerous challenges.
+The growth rate of the Chinese economy has been slowing since 2010 and the Chinese population began to decline in 2022.
+The Federal Reserve and other central banks outside of China have raised interest rates.
+The Russia-Ukraine conflict, the Hamas-Israel conflict and the attacks on shipping in the Red Sea have heightened geopolitical tensions across the world.
+The impact of the Russia-Ukraine conflict on Ukraine food exports has contributed to increases in food prices and thus to inflation more generally.
+There have also been concerns about the relationship between China and other countries which may potentially have economic effects.
+In particular, there is significant uncertainty about the future relationship between the United States and China with respect to a wide range of issues including trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.

-Economic conditions in China are sensitive to global economic conditions and also have their own challenges, and our business, results of operations and financial condition are sensitive to PRC and global economic conditions.
 Any prolonged slowdown in the PRC or global economy may have a negative impact on our business, results of operations and financial condition, and continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.